aviraj2507/Lecture-12-Exercises/README.md

 - Tokyo Drifting by Glass Animals
 - Flashback by Bien
 - Staring at the Sun by TV on the Radio
+- Out Of Touch by CUT
+- Run Free by Rachel Cantu